rafavital/nature_of_code/README.md

 ### On finishing the intro

 I took way too long on this intro, probably because I wanted to skip it from the beginning as it covers a lot of (you guessed it) introductory concepts and I want to jump ahead to the good stuff.
 I'll definitely be coming back to it though.

+### Chapter 1

+I've finished the videos on the first chapter and not surprisingly they were pretty basic, although there were some cool visualizations.